WoollyMittens/useful-thumbnails/README.md

 });
 ```

+This is the safest way of starting the script, but allows for only one target element at a time.

 **id : {string}** - The ID attribute of an element somewhere in the document.

 **square : {boolean}** - Whether images are centred into fixed squares or retain their irregular shapes.